nuuuwan/news_lk3_data/README.md

 *2024-08-22 11:26:00* · [`adaderanalk`](https://www.adaderana.lk/news/101415/president-assures-new-legislations-to-address-construction-sector-issues) · `en`

-President Ranil Wickremesinghe says that measures will be taken to introduce new legislations to resolve the issues faced by professionals in the country’s construction sector.

-However, Wickremesinghe further pointed out that the necessary bills for this purpose have already been drafted.

-The Head of the State expressed these remarks while responding to questions raised by professionals of the development and construction sector, during the Development and Construction Sector Professional Forum, themed “Constructing the Nation’s Tomorrow,” held on Wednesday (21).

-◼️
+President Ranil Wickremesinghe cautioned that renegotiating with the International Monetary Fund (IMF), as suggested by some presidential candidates, could lead to the loss of economic gains and trigger another collapse of Sri Lanka’s economy.

+The President made these remarks yesterday (21) during a meeting with professionals from the development and construction sectors at the Water’s Edge Hotel in Battaramulla.

+The event, organized under the theme “Constructing the Nation’s Tomorrow,” featured a keynote address by Prof. Sirimal Abeyratne.

+In his speech, President Wickremesinghe stressed the necessity of a stable economy for national progress.
+He emphasized that the government has already secured all possible concessions by reaching agreements with the IMF, the Asian Development Bank, the World Bank, the Exim Bank of China, and 17 other countries, making further government intervention unnecessary.

+...

 [Data](articles/4561c418.json)